HootJacques/Portfolio/Profile.md

 # Profile
-Hugo Jacques, an avid learner of conputer sciences and civil engeneering.
+Hugo Jacques, an avid learner of computer sciences and civil engineering.
-Started their journey into the world in 2022, looking for a path beyond regular life.
+Started their journey into the adult world in 2022, looking for a path beyond a static life.
-Got bored and somehow, became a poet.
+Got bored and somehow, turned into a poet.

 With an early interest in computer systems, they began their post-secondary education with a 3 year program at George Brown College.